 I hope this finds you well and enjoying your gorgeous life.

-As a Kids Yoga entrepreneur, it is essential to set ourselves up for focus and avoid that ailment of “Shiny Object Syndrome.”
-Never hear of it or think you may have it but unsure how to handle?
-I am here to help you to understand the common “easily distracted disease” and give you a few suggestions for how to heal yourself from it.
+Especially, if and when we condense our work flow, it is essential to be mindful of that common ailment called “Shiny Object Syndrome.”
+Never heard of it or think you may have it but unsure how to handle?
+This blog will help you to understand the “easily distracted disease” and give you a few suggestions for how to heal yourself from it.

 So how do we deal with being easily distracted when we know that productivity and focus is the key to success?
 We put into place a few systems that are sure to hold us accountable and get sh*t done.